List of The Originals characters: Rebekah Mikaelson

-Rebekah Mikaelson is a fictional character known as Klaus and Elijah's younger sister and also an Original vampire.
-Rebekah shares a deep bond with her brother Klaus and Elijah, and she was the only family member that remained loyal to Klaus despite his vicious behavior.
-Klaus thus kept her by his side, while he kept the rest of his family staked and stored away in boxes for hundreds of years.
+Rebekah Mikaelson is a fictional character; she is Klaus and Elijah's younger sister as well as being an Original vampire.
+Rebekah shares a deep bond with her brothers Klaus and Elijah; she was the only family member that remained loyal to Klaus despite his vicious behavior toward his family.
+Klaus kept her by his side for the most part, while he kept the rest of his family staked and stored away in coffins for hundreds of years at a time.